Advice from our Award partners to assist you in completing your application

 - Extension, adoption and technology transfer.

 We welcome applications that will further our knowledge, solve problems and deliver solutions to industry in these areas, with preference given to projects focused on biosecurity, food safety and animal welfare.
 Applications should align with the Australian Eggs Strategic Plan 2017-2021, available at www.australianeggs.org.au

 The Australian Meat Processor Corporation (AMPC) is the rural Research and Development Corporation that supports the red meat processing industry throughout Australia.
 AMPC’s mandate is to provide research, development and extension services that improve the sustainability and efficiency of the sector.

 Red meat processor levies are strategically invested in research, development and extension programs that are aligned to targeted marketing initiatives.
-These programs deliver outcomes and benefits for both the Australia red meat processing industry and the broader Australia community.
+These programs deliver outcomes and benefits for both the Australian red meat processing industry and the broader Australian community.

 Australian Pork Limited

 The Australian pork industry continually strives for innovative ways to increase on-farm productivity and profitability, enhance consumer demand for Australian pork in domestic and international markets and uphold world renowned biosecurity practices.
 To support and ensure the future of this industry, Australian Pork Limited delivers integrated marketing, policy and research and innovation services on behalf of Australian pork producers.
 APL invests millions of dollars each year in innovative, new technologies and practices to improve productivity, welfare, biosecurity and environmental sustainability and provide safe, high quality pork product to our customers.